 Diving

-Between 1825 and 1830 brothers Charles and John Dean developed the world’s first diving helmet.
+Between 1825 and 1830 brothers Charles and John Deane developed the world’s first diving helmet.
 By 1836 they had dived on the Mary Rose and raised several cannon and baulks of timber.
 Some Whitstable divers became rich salvaging silver dollars from a wreck off the Irish coast, others died when equipment failed or from the ‘bends’.

 Bubbles Rowden Diver 800px